ethereum/sourcify/packages/lib-sourcify/README.md

 lib-sourcify is [Sourcify](https://sourcify.dev)'s reusable backbone library for verifying contracts.
 Additionally it contains:

-- support for Vyper contracts via `VyperCheckedContract`
+- support for both Solidity and Vyper contracts via `SolidityCheckedContract` and `VyperCheckedContract`
 - contract validation methods for creating `SolidityCheckedContract`s
   - an abstraction for a contract ready to be compiled and verified: fetching and assembling its source files, compiling etc.
 - Sourcify types and interfaces